bluecaret/family-cookbook/docs/recipe/hot-tofu-yudofu.md

 excerpt: "With just tofu and kombu stock, you can enjoy protein-rich and nourishing Hot Tofu (Yudofu) at home.
 This comforting tofu hot pot is possibly the easiest tofu dish that you can make!"
 noRecipe:
   - Make sauce by boiling 4 tbsp soy sauce, 1 tbsp sake, 1 tsp mirin.
 Once boiling add bonito flakes.
 Mix well and cook for 1-2 minutes.
-  - Prepare dashi with 1½-2 cups water and bring to boil on medium heat.
+  - Prepare dashi with 1-1/2 to 2 cups water and bring to boil on medium heat.
 Add 1 tbsp sake, and pinch of salt.
   - Once boiling again, add tofu in any size you like.
 Boil till tofu is heated through.
   - While tofu is hot, serve with sauce and add optional toppings such as green onions, grated ginger, chili paste.
 servings: 2